Inherited assets and divorce

 Inheritance received prior to the marriage:

 If you received an inheritance prior to your marriage, and you start divorce proceedings, this would normally still be included in your matrimonial assets, unless there’s a clear reason why this should be ring-fenced.
-For example, if you were married for a very short period of time and have no children and/ or if outlined in a prenuptial agreement.
+For example, if you were married for a very short period and have no children and/ or if outlined in a prenuptial agreement.
 Again, it is dependent on the needs of the couple and their children, if any, being met.

 Will a prenuptial agreement protect my inheritance?

 In theory, agreements outlined in a prenuptial agreement such as ring-fencing any inheritance should serve as persuasive evidence to the court should a couple separate and submit a consent order or apply for a financial remedy order.
-A prenuptial agreement in itself is not legally binding, as this would have to go through the court and be made so through an order.
+A prenuptial agreement is not legally binding, as this would have to go through the court and be made so through an order.

 What happens if I don’t submit a consent order?

 If you don’t submit a consent order or apply for a financial remedy order, you will still be financially tied together, regardless of whether your divorce is finalised.
 A consent order includes a clean-break clause that ends future claims.
 Therefore, without one, your ex can still claim from you in the future, until they remarry or die.
-If you receive any inheritance after you are divorced and you don’t have a consent order outlining your financial arrangements and containing a clean-break clause, or a prenuptial agreement, ring-fencing your inheritance, your ex could claim from you in the future.

 Inheritance received during the marriage: